umayrh/sketchy-polytopes/python/README.md

 ### TODOs

+* Tests take a long time.
+Cache packages for Travis.
 * IntelliJ might be deployment dependencies from one project into another's site-packages.
 This is because the Python SDK classpath refers to a project-specific virtual env.